 Output on the screen

-All Stata output is displayed, not surprisingly, in the output window (which is called Results window by Stata Corp).
+All numerical and verbal Stata output is displayed, not surprisingly, in the output window (which is called Results window by the Stata people).
 Here's a few helpful remarks:

 - Remember the

 set more offcommand if repeatedly pressing keys to make Stata move on annoys you.

 - If you have wide tables or similar output, try

 set linesize 132or whatever you like to avoid tables being wrapped around.

 - You can scroll back in the output window, but the number of lines that can be retrieved is limited.

 set scrollbufsize 50000(using any number you prefer) will allow you to scroll further up in the output window.
 Note that this command will take effect upon the next relaunch of Stata.

 Note that graphs are displayed in window that are separate from the numerical output.
 See the entry on naming and saving graphs.